TomzxForks/docs/docs/hyn/5.1/fallback.md

 hostname.
 Set the environment `TENANCY_DEFAULT_HOSTNAME` to the exact FQDN used for that tenant.

-Now every time no other tenant was identified, it will revert to this tenant.
+Now every time no other tenant is identified, it will revert to this tenant.
 A drawback of this method is the need to set up a tenant website.

 # Disabling abort to pass through

-Disable in the `tenancy.php` configuration file the `abort-without-identified-hostname` option by setting it to `false`.
-This will prevent tenancy from throwing a 404 (not found) whenever it failed to identify a tenant.
+In the `tenancy.php` configuration file, disable the `abort-without-identified-hostname` option by setting it to `false`.
+This will prevent `tenancy` from throwing a 404 (not found) whenever it failed to identify a tenant.

 Depending on how you set up your app, the code will now pass through to any registered routes.